alacrity-ai/rpg-mmo/README.md

 1. Clone the repository
 2. Navigate to the repository folder you just cloned
 3. Start the all services with docker-compose, with command: `make up`
+4. Open your preferred browser and navigate to `localhost:8000`

 **NOTE**: Docker/Docker Desktop must be installed